Ghosts, Dreams, Nothingness

 Brave, oblivious, or pitifully gullible, I would cheerfully

-wander into trouble.
-Yet often I was very scared, when there was no
+wade into any trouble that offered.
+Yet often I was very scared, when

-good reason.
-The green rushes by the stream in our damp valley could
+there was no good reason.
+The green rushes by the stream in our damp

-seem inimical; silent watchers.
-A covered alleyway (we called them "ginnels"),
+valley could seem inimical; silent watchers.
+A covered alleyway (we

 was twelve.
 I would be ordered to take him with me, on errands; maybe

-to the Co-op store in Blackley village (a "village" that had
+to the Co-op store in Blackley village (a "village" that has

 long been devoured by the drab streets of Manchester).
 It was a dull